 6. Dive in the protected Marine Park

 Mafia is also a great place to go diving and many consider it to be better than Zanzibar, as well as slightly cheaper.
 There aren’t many dive centres on the island, so it is worth booking in advance to avoid disappointment.
 If you are looking to do a lot of diving, check out Big Blu who offer accommodation and dive packages.

-When joining a tour you will be shown a demonstration of how the brave locals collect the beer.
-They take 6 hours to make and are only good to drink for 1 day.
+When joining a tour you will be shown a demonstration of how the brave locals collect the beer by climbing to the top of palm trees where they rig up bottles to collect fermented sap.
 For 1000TSH (roughly $0.50), you get 1litre of coconut beer.
 It’s strong and has a required taste (I thought it tasted like cheesy gone off champagne), but the locals seem to like it!

 There are 2 clubs in Kilindoni, just ask a local to point you in the right direction.
-Tanzanians really know how to dance and within an hour of the dance floor opening, you will see it packed with young (mostly) men dancing with bags of energy – many do not drinking as they are muslim.
+Tanzanians really know how to dance and within an hour of the dance floor opening, you will see it packed with young (mostly) men dancing with bags of energy – many do not drink as they are Muslim.